-Sitz Bath & Shower Bath Hot Springs is a 12 mile out and back trail located near Cobalt, ID that features hot springs.
+Sitz Bath & Shower Bath Hot Springs is a 12 mile out and back trail located near Cobalt, Idaho that features hot springs.
 The trail is only recommended for very experienced adventurers and primarily used for hiking.

 05 August 2014